 The Battle of Medgyes (Mediaș) took place in 1849.
 March 2–3, 1849.

-Who won the Battle of Medgyes (Mediaș)?
+What was the outcome of the Battle of Medgyes (Mediaș)?

 The Austrian Imperial Forces were victorious against the Hungarian Revolutionary Army.